Sarani1612/milestone-project-2/README.md

 ### Contact Section
 The contact section uses the same background photo as the landing-page, again to tie it all together.
 Here, however, it has been toned down with an overlay to make the contact form stand out and easier to read.\
 The form itself has input fields for name, email address, travel dates, duration and comments.
-It is followed by a submit button.
+It is followed by a submit button.\
+Finally, at the bottom there is a footer with copyright info and links to social media (Facebook, Twitter, Instagram and Pinterest).

 ### Existing Features